tulpenkiste/Kirigami64/README.md

 <br>
 A launcher for the SM64 PC Port made using Kirigami.
 # Notice
 The launcher does not currently give a proper way to see the progress of terminal commands (i.e git pull, git clone, make).
-It is recommended to use this with a terminal window shown.
+It is recommended to use this with a terminal window shown. <br>
+It also currently only supports US roms.
 # Compiling
 ## Dependencies
 Kirigami64 requires CMake, Extra CMake Modules, Qt development packages, Kirigami and the base developer package.